viggleUnik/Data_Migration/README.md

 Task 5) To develop data exportation to AWS S3 csv file utility function
 * From Oracle to AWS S3
 * Upload csv data files from AWS S3 to Postgres
+* Read data from csv files and check if data is the same with pandas dataframe